The ideal level of homocysteine is 7. High homocysteine is not good and low homocysteine is not good.

-1. The recycling of homocysteine into methionine.
-Methionine then goes onto become S-adenosyl methionine (SAMe).
+- The recycling of homocysteine into methionine.
+This pathway requires folate and Vitamin B12 and is impacted by MTHFR gene mutations.
+Methionine then becomes S-adenosyl methionine (SAMe).
 SAMe is the body’s major methyl donor, supplying methyl groups to over 40 methyltransferases (enzymes).
-This pathway requires folate and Vitamin B12 and is impacted by MTHFR gene mutations.

-2. The recycling of homocysteine into methionine via the short route, or ‘backup’ pathway via the BHMT enzyme.
-This pathway requires betaine, tri-methylglycine or choline.
+- The recycling of homocysteine into methionine via the short route, or ‘backup’ pathway via the BHMT enzyme and requires betaine, tri-methylglycine or choline.
 If you have the MTHFR gene mutation or are deficient in Vitamin B12, then the body will rely more heavily on this pathway.

-3. The transulfuration pathway.
-This pathway transfers homocysteine into sulphur containing molecules including cysteine, taurine and glutathione (major antioxidant).
+- The transulfuration pathway.
+This pathway transfers homocysteine into sulphur containing molecules including cysteine, glutathione and taurine.